 In 1999, the wreck site was classified as a historical and archaeological property, and it has since earned a protected status as a National Historic Site of Canada.

 ‘LOST SHIPS IN CANADIAN WATERS’

-The 50-cent coin was designed by Canadian artist Yves Bérubé and presents an artistic representation of the Empress of Ireland in the final moments leading up to the collision.
-There ship is depicted sailing along the St. Lawrence River as thick fog fills the cool night air and enshrouds the ship.
+The 50-cent coin was designed by Canadian artist Yves Bérubé and presents an artistic representation of the Empress of Ireland in the final moments leading up to its collision with the Storstad.
+The former ship is depicted sailing along the St. Lawrence River as thick fog fills the night and surrounds the ship.
 The ship’s bow and port side are faintly illuminated by the light from the ship’s windows and portholes.
 Engraved above the image field is the ship’s bell, which sat atop one of the ship’s masts.
-It is perhaps the most well-known artifact to be recovered from the ship’s watery grave.
+It is among the most well-known artifacts recovered from the ship’s watery grave.

-The $20 coin was designed by Canadian artist John Horton and uses selective paint to recreate the imminent collision of the Empress of Ireland and the Norwegian collier Storstad during the early morning hours of May 29, 1914.
+The $20 coin was designed by Canadian artist John Horton and uses selective paint to recreate the imminent collision of the Empress of Ireland and the Storstad during the early morning hours of May 29, 1914.
 Rolling in from the coast and engraved in the background, the thick fog comes between the two ships in the coloured centre portion of the image field.
 The shadowy image of the Storstad emerges from the right side of the image, its sharp bow in line to make contact with the Empress‘s starboard side.
 The passenger ship’s stern and funnels are partially unobstructed by the fog in this image to provide a glimpse of the liner before tragedy would send it to its final resting place on the bottom of the St. Lawrence River.